Multi-Agent Trust Region Policy Optimization: Multi-Agent Trust Region Policy Optimization

 \subsection{Trust Region Optimization for Multiple Agents}

-Consider the policy optimization problem (\ref{standard_trpo}) for the multi-agent case.
-We decompose the advantage function $A_{\pi_{old}}(s,a)$ in the objective and rewrite the policy optimization model as follows:
+Consider the TRPO policy optimization in (\ref{standard_trpo}) for the multi-agent case.
+We decompose the advantage function $A_{\pi_{old}}(s,a)$ in the objective and rewrite it as follows:

-Our purpose is to split the objective into $N$ independent sub-objectives so that the optimization problem can be solved distributedly by $N$ agents.
-However, the sub-objectives are coupled through the joint policy $\pi(a|s)$ and $\pi_{old}(a|s)$.
+The purpose is to split the objective into $N$ independent sub-objectives so that the optimization problem can be solved in a distributed way by $N$ agents.
+However, the sub-objectives are coupled through the joint policy ratio $\pi(a|s)/\pi_{old}(a|s)$, where $\pi(a|s)=\prod_{i=1}^{N}\pi^{i}(a^{i}|s)$.